 Materials and Finishes

 Material choices define the visual tone and how the bar feels up close.
 Wood introduces warmth, metal adds sharpness, and high-gloss surfaces reflect lighting effects.
 Texture also plays a role.
 Matte panels, slats, and brushed surfaces absorb light differently and affect how the bar photographs.
-Material choices need to match both the theme and the functional needs of the venue, such as durability and weather resistance.
+Materials need to match both the theme and the functional needs of the venue, such as durability and weather resistance.

 Pro tip: Choose materials that balance appearance with durability.
 A surface might look great in photos but warp, stain, or scratch easily during setup and service.